By Lorrie Kyle Ramey ’70

 The Greeks, or the question of Greeks, continued to dominate the social scene.
 In 1970, the latest fad among the Greeks appeared to be de-affiliation.
 Within one year, three groups became local organizations: Delta Chi, which became The Guild; Lambda Chi Alpha, which became, simply, Lambda; and Pi Beta Phi, which adopted the tag NCM, for Non Compis Mentis (not being of sound mind), an opinion their ex-national probably shared with them.
 The disillusioned Greeks felt they were not really benefiting from their national affiliations.
 Since they did not own their houses, they could not take advantage of nationally sponsored building improvements.

 As well as the stampede to localize, other changes occurred in the Greek community.
 Gamma Phi Beta suffered a natural death in 1971, and Sigma Nu was ousted by the College in 1972.
 The Guild was disbanded in 1974.
 In 1977, the ex-Lambda Chi Alphas reversed direction and initiated the process to become national fraternity Chi Psi.
-It was a move the Lambdas thought was particularly fitting, since the namesake of their dormitory, Rollins’ first president, Edwin Hooker, had been a Chi Psi.
+It was a move the Lambdas thought was particularly fitting, since the namesake of their dormitory, Rollins’ first president, Edward Hooker, had been a Chi Psi.

 New membership in fraternities and sororities declined dramatically in the early ’70s.
 To stimulate interest, the fraternities and sororities staged joint rush periods, culminating in a round of parties known as “Greek Week-end.”
 The Greek Week-end of 1973 was so wild that a faculty offensive to ban all Greeks resulted.